 A Note on Additions

 Again, I have strong feelings here.
 A BLTA — that is a BLT with the addition of avocado — is not a true BLT.
-That's a completely different beast and one that pails in comparison, if I am going to continue to be honest with you.
+That's a completely different beast and one that pales in comparison.
 Don't even get me started on the addition of a fried egg, either.
 Stay true to what the classic sandwich entails, please, and I guaruntee you'll be rewarded.

 How do you like to build your BLT?